 Embracing Lent: A Guide to Spiritual Renewal

-Lent, running from Ash Wednesday to Easter, involves fasting and giving up pleasures.
+During Lent, from Ash Wednesday to Easter, Christians focus on their relationship with God.
 Protestants, once skeptical, now embrace Lent.
 Scott Hubbard advocates embracing it as a path to refocus and encounter Jesus.
-Resources are recommended, including a devotional by Alicia Britt Chole.
-Lent is seen as an opportunity for spiritual growth and reflection.
+Lent is seen as an opportunity for spiritual growth and reflection, to gain more than we give up.

 updated March 5, 2025